QuynhTramDang/smartlogistics/README.md

 ## A. Project Objective

-The **SmartLogistics** project aims to build an intelligent logistics platform that leverages both real-time and historical data to optimize routing, reduce transportation costs, and deliver actionable KPI dashboards with drill-down capabilities across regions, carriers, and warehouses.
+The **SmartLogistics** project aims to build an intelligent logistics platform that leverages historical data to optimize routing, reduce transportation costs, and deliver actionable KPI dashboards with drill-down capabilities across regions, carriers, and warehouses.

 ### Key Outcomes